-Students terminated from aid because of academic suspension or failure to complete 67% of their courses in an academic year may apply for reinstatement of aid after they have completed 9 or more semester hours with a grade or "C" or better in each course, at their own expense, at Valdosta State University, and be in good academic standing.
+Students terminated from aid because of academic suspension may apply for reinstatement of aid after they have completed 9 or more semester hours with a grade or "C" or better in each course, at their own expense, at Valdosta State University, and are in good academic standing.
+Students who loose eligibility for financial aid for failure to complete the required 67% of their courses can apply for reinstatement of their financial aid once their completion rate increases to the required 67%.
 Students terminated from aid for failure to exit Learning Support within 30 semester hours may apply for a reinstatement of aid after exiting Learning Support.